MBilalQureshi/iq-quiz-game-js/TESTING.md

 | Home | Mobile | ![screenshot](/documentation/readme_img/mobile-lighthouse.png) |
 | Home | Desktop | ![screenshot](/documentation/readme_img/desktop-lighthouse.png) |

+## List of bugs and issues
+1. Background image was not adjusting as per content on top of it.
+    #### Fix:
+    - Set height to 100vh.

+2. The main label was set to absolute which was causing it to fall on invalid position on different screens.
+    #### Fix:
+    - Set position to relative

+3. The username logo keeps moving to right on result screen.
+    #### Fix:
+    - Set position to absolute for username logo.

+4. The text box get overflowed from left on small screens.
+    #### Fix:
+    - inside media query set width to -webkit-fill-available.

+5. Inside result section the header merges with the username logo.
+    #### Fix:
+    - Clear on both side was required one for username logo and other for timer.

+6. The timer function was not working at all.
+What I was getting was skipping of multiple seconds in one second after every question.
+    #### Fix:
+     - Used the solution provided in [this](https://stackoverflow.com/questions/4435776/simple-clock-that-counts-down-from-30-seconds-and-executes-a-function-afterward) and modified it later in program

+7. I had no idea how to make an array change its sequence randomly after each iteration.
+    #### Fix:
+    - I used the solution provided by [this](https://www.youtube.com/watch?v=riDzcEQbX6k&t=1316s) you tuber.

+9. Currently there is an issue of "Error with Permissions-Policy header: Origin trial controlled feature not enabled: 'interest-cohort'."
+    #### Fix:
+    - Requires no fix as this caused by Google's initiative (FLoC).

+10. I accidently put every event inside a for loop that caused multiple error.
+    #### Fix:
+    - Removed the for loop as it was not required anyway and move events in their locations.

+11. There were a few question where I didn't set the valid solution which caused unexpected behaviors.
+    #### Fix:
+    - Remove multiple correct answers set in list and set valid answers where not set.

+12. The input text was taking long strings as input of username.
+    #### Fix:
+    - Limit username length by 10 inside input tag.

+## Unfixed bugs
+- No unfixed bugs.

 Return back to the [README.md](/README.md) file.